-The South-east Cape York Reef Community Action Plan (CAP) is the product of seven workshops held in Cooktown, Hope Vale and Wujal Wujal, at which Traditional Owners, community members and young marine enthusiasts shared their aspirations for local actions to benefit the Reef, marine and coastal environments.
+The South-east Cape York Reef Community Action Plan (CAP) is now available on the Cape York NRM website.
+The Plan is the product of seven workshops held in Cooktown, Hope Vale, and Wujal Wujal, at which Traditional Owners, community members and young marine enthusiasts shared their aspirations for local actions to benefit the Reef, marine and coastal environments.

 The strategies cover a range of topics including: reducing visitor impacts at tourist hot spots, controlling problematic weeds, cleaning up beaches, monitoring and improving coral reefs, attaining heritage listing for culturally significant areas, and implementing best management practices for roads and roadsides.